Tag: happiness

 Surprise, surprise!
 More talking!
 I recommend you talk to your friends about the thoughtful adjustments you’re implementing with your Life Money.
 Like in most life situations, communication is key.

 Once your friends know that you are working on thoughtful choices in your Budget After Thinking, they will happily support you.
 They’ll know that you aren’t blowing them off.
-In the rare instance that they don’t support you in striving for your dreams?
-You may need to question if these are the right friends for you.

 The art of budgeting is not about cutting, especially when it comes to things you love.
 Budgeting is about thinking and talking to find solutions or alternatives.